We provide turn-key solutions to the most common IT requirements of schools.

 - Website: We use the WordPress platform.
 WordPress has numerous themes and plugins to implement most features that schools commonly need both aesthetically and functionally.
 We use WordPress also for the Intranet multi-site websites.

 - E-Commerce: Implemented using WordPress + WooCommerce along with gateways and custom plugins developed by us.
 We facilitate Direct Bank Transfer type of payments with automatic reconciliation with WooCommerce Orders.
 This brings down transaction fee drastically.
 Please read our blog post on this.

 - Interface to Tally like software: This is not completely automatic.
 Payment information is downloaded from WordPress / Woocommerce as a CSV file and uploaded into Tally for example.
 Important point is that even though process is not completely automatic all the relevant information can be transferred with no data entry needed.

 - Servers and hosting: We use Virtual Private Servers (VPS) in the cloud using the LAMP (Linux, Apache, Mysql, PHP) stack with Ubuntu LTS, hosted by DigitalOcean.
-We use at least 2 servers: One to host Moodle and another to host WordPress and possibly the mail server if there is a need for it.
-We chose DigitalOcean because of cost, features, locations, and service.
-In many cases we need another small server for housekeeping tasks such as: Nagios for site monitoring, LDAP for directory services, etc.
+We use a single server to host everything: Moodle, WordPress, the mail server, LDAP, etc. We chose DigitalOcean because of cost, features, locations, and service.
+We start with a basic server and depending on school needs scale up the server.